 It is not just cargo from the port of La Spezia that goes through the town, but it is a key hub for rail passenger travel going to and from scenic Cinque Terre.

-The station was built in 1887, and is an important hub for regional passenger transportation.
+La Spezia Centrale station was built in 1887, and is an important hub for regional passenger transportation.
 There is a large port at La Spezia, but the transport of goods goes primarily through another of the city’s train stations.
-La Spezia Centrale opens onto the Piazza Medaglie d’Oro near the historic center and isn’t far from the Museo Nazionale Trasporti—National Transport Museum—a museum dedicated to rail travel.
+La Spezia Centrale opens onto the Piazza Medaglie d’Oro near the historic center and isn’t far from the Museo Nazionale Trasporti, or National Transport Museum, a museum dedicated to rail travel.

 Hotels in La Spezia

 St. Regis Florence

 This elegant outpost of the St. Regis brand occupies a quiet corner of one of Florence’s best neighborhoods along the Arno River, ensuring a peaceful, luxurious experience right in the heart of the city.Book Now >>

 This luxury boutique property puts an emphasis on design, with dramatic views of the city crowding every soaring window; the rooms are cleverly designed to look outward.Book Now >>

 Discover all the art treasures of the Uffizi with this guided in-depth tour.
 This tour takes in all the art masterpieces of the Uffizi gallery (including works by Raphael, Caravaggio, and Titian).Book Now >>

 Take in the most famous attraction at the Galleria dell’Accademia—Michelangelo’s David—as well as other artworks on this highlight tour.Book Now >>